marioortizmanero/markdown-line-breaks-fixer/README.md

 *Violets are blue*

-so you can use it on pages like Reddit, StackOverflow, Github... where you need a double line break to make a new paragraph OR with the alternate method, which consists on adding two spaces (  ) before a single line break to make the distance smaller:
+so that it can be used on pages like Reddit, StackOverflow, Github... where a double line break is needed to make a new paragraph.

+The alternate method consists on adding two spaces at the end of the lines instead of a double line-break to make the distance smaller:

-    Roses are red  //<---Double space here
+    Roses are red  // <---Double space here
     Violets are blue

 **Output 2:**

 *Roses are red*
 *Violets are blue*

+It is so simple it is self-explanatory but it's basically a regular expression that replaces `\n` with the correct expression depending on the selected mode: `  \n` and `\n\n` respectively.
+But it comes in pretty handy and I use it myself so I thought I'd upload it here.

+## Example:

 ![Pic1](https://i.imgur.com/yXkiZrG.png)